Types of Consulting Firms: MBB, Tier 2, Big 4, Boutique

 Seven types of consulting firms in 2026: MBB, Tier 2, Big 4, tech, boutique, economic, HR.
 Selectivity, pay ranges, and exits compared.

 Consulting firms cluster into seven recognized types in 2026: MBB (the Big 3), Tier 2 strategy, Big 4, technology/IT, boutique and specialty, economic consulting, and HR/communications.
+If you need the baseline definition first, read what is consulting.
 Each type targets different clients, runs a different interview, and feeds different exit paths.
 Picking the right type is the first real decision in consulting recruiting.

 What are the main types of consulting firms?